hazeez/study/docs/statistics/Hypothesis_Testing_01.md

 confidence \space level = (1 - 0.05) \space = 0.95
 $$

-So that is we need to have atleast 95% confidence level to reject the null hypothesis.
+which means, we need to have atleast 95% confidence level to reject the null hypothesis.

 ### Summary